4Catalyzer/found/README.md

 The options object also accepts a number of optional properties:

 - `basename`: a string to implicitly prepend to all paths
-- `historyMiddlewares`: an array of farce history middlewares; by default, an array containing only `queryMiddleware`
+- `historyMiddlewares`: an array of Farce history middlewares; by default, an array containing only `queryMiddleware`
-- `historyOptions`: additional configuration options for the farce history store enhancer
+- `historyOptions`: additional configuration options for the Farce history store enhancer
 - `renderPending`: a custom render function called when some routes are not yet ready to render, due to those routes have unresolved asynchronous dependencies and no route-level `render` method for handling the loading state
 - `renderReady`: a custom render function called when all routes are ready to render
 - `renderError`: a custom render function called if an `HttpError` is thrown while resolving route elements